dibley1973/StoredProcedureFramework/README.md

 This folder contains two projects.
 The first is a unit test project which contains examples describing how to use the framework.
 The second project is the database project for the examples in the first project.

 #### Tests
 This project contains three projects.
 The first is the Integration Test project which contains test which interact with a test database.
 The second project is the database project for the Integration Test project.
 The third project is a Unit Test project.
 No database project is needed for this.
-(There is a fourth project which is a database project but that is soon to be removed.)